 Magnesium is so important that it is one of the first things I see a deficiency in.

-How to get more?- chlorophyll rich greens and Epsom salt baths ( my choice)
+How to get more? – Chlorophyll-rich greens and Epsom salt baths (my choice)

-Vitamin B12 is involved in the division of all cells, the maintenance of the nervous and immune system, and more.
+Vitamin B12 is involved in the division of all cells, the maintenance of the nervous and immune systems, and more.
 Some of the most common symptoms people manifest when deficient include sensory loss, fatigue, memory issues, difficulty with walking, numbness and tingling, and depression.

 Vitamin B12 also plays an important role in the conversion of homocysteine into less harmful molecules.
-Elevated homocysteine levels have been found to cause inflammation and increase the risk for heart disease, including heart attacks and strokes.
+Elevated homocysteine levels have been found to cause inflammation and increase the risk of heart disease, including heart attacks and strokes.

-Best ways to get it include…… SARDINES!
-Yeah!!!!!!!
+Best ways to get it, include….
+SARDINES!
+Yeah!!

 Vitamin D is produced in the skin mainly from cholesterol when it comes in contact with UVB rays from the sun.
 This is one of the very important roles of cholesterol in the body.
-It is imperative to have optimal levels of vitamin D because it is essential to many processes in the body, including regulation of calcium levels and immune function.
-In fact, low vitamin D has been associated with an increased risk of heart disease, insulin resistance and more
+It is imperative to have optimal levels of vitamin D because it is essential to many processes in the body, including the regulation of calcium levels and immune function.
+In fact, low vitamin D has been associated with an increased risk of heart disease, insulin resistance and more.